They’re made up of organic and paid search results.

 Most video results come from YouTube, but they can show up for other websites too.

-Can you appear in Video results?
+Can you appear in the Video results?

 Yes.
 For embedded videos hosted on YouTube, Google sometimes shows thumbnails in the SERP.
 For embedded videos hosted elsewhere, the page needs VideoObject schema markup to be eligible for this feature.